 where

-= wet-bulb temperature of the air entering the cooling coil, °C
+= x values = wet-bulb temperature of the air entering the cooling coil, °C

-= dry-bulb temperature of the air entering an air-cooled condenser or wet-bulb
+= y values = dry-bulb temperature of the air entering an air-cooled condenser or wet-bulb

 temperature of the air entering an evaporative-cooled condenser, °C

-The energy input ratio (EIR) modifier curve (function of flow fraction) is a quadratic (or cubic) curve with the independent variable being the ratio of the actual air flow rate across the cooling coil to the rated air flow rate (i.e., fraction of full load flow).
+The energy input ratio (EIR) modifier curve (function of flow fraction) is a curve with one independent variable being the ratio of the actual air flow rate across the cooling coil to the rated air flow rate (i.e., fraction of full load flow).
 The output of this curve is multiplied by the rated EIR (inverse of the rated COP) and the EIR modifier curve (function of temperature) to give the EIR at the specific temperature and air flow conditions at which the DX unit is operating.

-or
+This curve is typically a quadratic or cubic but any curve or table with one independent variable can be used.

 where

+= x values.

-The part load fraction correlation (function of part load ratio) is a quadratic or a cubic curve with the independent variable being part load ratio (sensible cooling load / steady-state sensible cooling capacity).
+The part load fraction correlation (function of part load ratio) is a curve with one independent variable being part load ratio (sensible cooling load / steady-state sensible cooling capacity).
 The output of this curve is used in combination with the rated EIR and EIR modifier curves to give the “effective” EIR for a given simulation time step.
 The part load fraction (PLF) correlation accounts for efficiency losses due to compressor cycling.

-or
+This curve is typically a linear, quadratic or cubic but any curve or table with one independent variable can be used.

 where

+= x values

 The part-load fraction correlation should be normalized to a value of 1.0 when the part load ratio equals 1.0 (i.e., no efficiency losses when the compressor(s) run continuously for the simulation time step).
 For PLR values between 0 and 1 (0 <= PLR < 1), the following rules apply: